CNES/cars/docs/source/how_to_use_CARS/advanced_configuration.rst

               - Default value
               - Required
             * - save_intermediate_data
-              - Save intermediate data for all applications and any or all resolutions
+              - Save intermediate data for all applications, at any or all resolutions
               - bool or list[bool]
               - False
-              - Yes
+              - No
             * - keep_low_res_dir
               - Whether to save the output of all resolution runs or not
               - bool